-What’s the benefit of Dual Credit?
+What’s the benefit of dual credit?

-Get a jump-start on your college career while still in high school.
+Saving money and getting a jump-start on your college career while still in high school.

 High school juniors and seniors in Idaho.

 $65 per credit for classes offered on the NIC campus, in the high schools, on the Internet, via interactive video conferencing, or at outreach locations in Sandpoint, Bonners Ferry, and Kellogg.
 Laboratory/special supply fees are assessed for some courses.

 Are scholarships available for dual credit students?

 Yes.
 Dual credit students do not qualify for federal financial aid, however NIC has several scholarships designated specifically for dual credit students.